For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Her recent efforts include creating several resources to supplement the gross anatomy lab, such as the dissection guide, dissection videos and 3D scans of dissections.

-She is also involved in multiple outreach efforts for military and first responders.
-This includes coordinating events for teams to come to the College of Medicine to learn anatomy and practice lifesaving techniques in the Gross Anatomy lab.
+She has also coordinated multiple outreach events for military personnel and first responders, bringing them to the College of Medicine to learn anatomy and practice lifesaving techniques in the Gross Anatomy lab.

 Research Interests